How well do you know your guitars?

 Fernandes

-This Japanese electric guitarmaker started in 1969 on the interesting notion that “rules are meant to be broken.”
-The Monterey Elite for many is a dream: incredible sounds, perfect play, amazing feel, beautiful looks, and the sustainer pickup is awesome!
+This Japanese electric guitar maker started in 1969 on the interesting notion that “rules are meant to be broken.”
+For many, the Monterey Elite is a dream: incredible sounds, perfect play, amazing feel, beautiful looks, and the sustainer pickup is awesome!

 Ferrington

-Nashville-based guitarmaker and luthier Danny Ferrington comes up with electric guitars are spectacularly designed and uniquely shaped, and puts him in the rank of American’s primier guitarmaker.
 Ferringtons are played by Eric Clapton, Pete Townsend, Linda Ronstadt and Emmylou Harris.
-Ferringtons are considered rare guitars by guitar enthusiasts and pro musicians.
+Ferringtons are considered rare by guitar enthusiasts and pro musicians.

 First Act